-- Bake the pie on the bottom rack for 45 to 50 minutes, or until the center is set, and an inserted toothpick comes out clean.
-(The top will be slightly golden brown).
+- Bake the pie on the center rack for 50 to 55 minutes, or until the center is set, and an inserted toothpick comes out clean.

-- Remove the pie from the oven and allow it to cool before adding a topping.
+- Remove the pie from the oven and allow it to cool completely.

 - If desired, top with fresh berries and sprinkle confectioners' sugar over the top.

 POST UPDATE: This recipe was originally published in September 2017, but was updated with improved tweaks to the recipe, with new tips and photography, and a fabulous new video in April 2021!